-7.9 Sensitivity Analysis
+7.10.
+Sensitivity Analysis

 The '.SENS' command instructs Xyce to calculate the sensitivities of an output expression with respect to a specified list of circuit parameters.
-This capability works in either steady-state ('.DC') or transient ('.TRAN').
+This capability works for steady-state ('.DC'), transient ('.TRAN') and small-signal ('.AC') analysis.